cloudartisan/cloudartisan.github.com/content/posts/2010-10-04-install-hudson-on-debian-lenny-for-continuous-integration.markdown

 published: 2010-10-04
 title: Install Hudson on Debian Lenny for Continuous Integration
 slug: install-hudson-on-debian-lenny-for-continuous-integration
+summary: In this post I provide instructions for installing Hudson on Debian Lenny with some basic security...

 I found that Hudson depends on `daemon` but it doesn't install automatically.
 So, before we get started: